The most fundamental “Earth” science

 Geology is the study of the composition, history and physical processes of the Earth.
 From microscopic minerals to mountain ranges to mantle convection, geologists work at every scale in every environment from the laboratory to the lunar surface.
 In fact, the first scientist to walk on the moon was geologist Harrison Schmitt.

 If you’re looking for a career that combines the best of modern technology with good old-fashioned detective work, you’ve turned over the right stone!
-The SFA Department of Geology is a place where you can challenge your mind AND your feet.
+The SFA Department of Earth Sciences and Geological Resources is a place where you can challenge your mind AND your feet.

 Careers that build a strong foundation